 - Who has a high amount of traffic and requests 25,000 map loads per day (Learn more about the Premium Plan Usage Rates and Limits)

 - Who is concerned about the unauthorized use of their API key from being used by a third party website or app, ultimately thresholding your daily 25k map load allowance without your permission.

 So, securing your API key is a Brilliant Idea and I recommend you to do this.

 How to secure Google Maps API key?

-You can go to google maps API console directly by clicking API console button right below your API key.
+You can go to google maps API console directly by clicking the API console button right below your API key.
 This opens up a new window.